Sawtaytoes/image-viewer/TASKS.md

-- Only load images that are in view (virtualized list).
 - Prioritize starting images.
 - Add fixed-size for columns, row-height, and gap.
 - Stop loading images in gallery when showing `ImageView`.